Better Me

 A different problem is shoulder instability called subluxation.
 This occurs when there is more than normal movement of the ball of the joint across the socket but not enough that it dislocates.

-“Typically, there is not as much damage to the joint as with a dislocated shoulder, but both can put you at an increased risk for shoulder instability in the future,” Dr. Harmsen said.
+“Typically, there is not as much damage to the joint as with a dislocated shoulder, but both can put you at an increased risk for shoulder instability and future dislocations,” Dr. Harmsen said.

 Treating dislocated shoulders